hpearson/3DODevelopment/README.md

 <br /><br />
-I moved the tools onto Github to ensure that they will be preserved.
+I moved these tools onto Github to ensure that they will be preserved.